juhasev/sample-ninja-help/edit-datavariables-validators.md

 - Integer
 - Regular Expression Validation (advanced)

-The **Regluar Expression Validation** allows the user to build complex expressions using the sophistication of Regexr.com
+The **Regular Expression Validation** allows the user to build complex expressions using the sophistication of Regexr.com

 > https://regexr.com/